kubeflow/website/content/en/docs/about/community.md

 ## Kubeflow Community Call

 The Kubeflow community holds weekly Zoom calls for all users and contributors to discuss issues/proposals and present demos/products.
-Kubeflow community calls are held each Tuesday and alternate between `8:00am San Francisco` time and `8:00am London` time.
+Kubeflow community calls are held every other Tuesday at `8:00am San Francisco` time.

 Joining the [mailing list](#kubeflow-mailing-list) should automatically add these events to your Google Calendar.
 Alternatively, you can manually subscribe to the ["Kubeflow Community" calendar](#kubeflow-community-calendars).